Hayona/hayona-cookies/readme.txt

 We currently have support for two languages: English and Dutch.
 Would you like to help translating this plugin?
 Please contact us trough [this page](http://www.hayona.com).

+### Development

+Development for this plugin takes place at [GitHub](https://github.com/Hayona/hayona-cookies).
+Please let us know if you have any feature requests / bugs or if you would like to contribute.

 == Installation ==

 Follow these steps to install the plugin: